mesosphere/dcos-docs-site/pages/dkp/konvoy/1.7/install/index.md

 enterprise: false
 ---

-When it comes to installing Konvoy for a project, line-of-business, or enterprise, your first step is to determine the infrastructure on which you want to deploy.
+When installing Konvoy for a project, line-of-business, or enterprise, the first step is to determine the infrastructure on which you want to deploy.

 For example, you can: